renaissance-benchmarks/renaissance/README.md

-### Run policies
+### Execution policies

+The suite generally executes the measured operation of a benchmark multiple times and uses an execution policy to determine how many time to repeat the execution.
-The suite is designed to support multiple ways of executing a benchmark -- for example, a fixed number of iterations, or a fixed amount of time.
+By default, the suite supports executing the operation a fixed number of times and a fixed amount of time.
+These policies are implicitly selected by setting the number of iterations or the execution time on the suite command line.
-This logic is encapsulated in run policies.
-Current policies include:

-- `fixed-warmup` -- Warms up the VM by running the benchmark a fixed amount of time, and then runs the benchmark again for some fixed amount of time (use `-w` and `-t`).

-- `fixed-iterations` -- Runs the benchmark for a fixed number of iterations (use `-r`).
+To provide additional control over execution of the measured operation, the suite also allows to specify a custom execution policy, which has to implement the ExecutionPolicy interface.

 ### Plugins and interfacing with external tools